NK952/CSD-215-DevJournal/Journal.md

 * Compute: Charged by the hour usually and varies by instance type.
 * Storage: Usually charged per GB.
 * Data transfer: Outbound is charged but inbound isn't.
 Also usually charged by GB.

+Reserved instances help you to save 75% over equivalent on-demand capacity.
+There are 3 options:
+* All Upfront Reserved Instances
+* Partial Upfront reserved instances
+* No upfront reserved instances

+As AWS grows, they focus on lowering the cost of doing business, which results in savings from economies of scale being passed to the user.